-- From the Ford Menu, highlight Cylinder Balance Test, then press the ENTER ⊕ button. - An advisory message displays.
-If the vehicle is not equipped with Sequential Electronic Fuel Injection (SEFI), press the SYSTEM MENU 3 button to exit.
-Otherwise, press the ENTER 4 button to continue. - Start and warm-up engine to normal operating temperature.
+- From the Ford Menu, highlight Cylinder Balance Test, then press the ENTER ⊕ button. - Start and warm-up engine to normal operating temperature.
 Press the ENTER ⊕ button to continue. - 5.
 When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Cylinder Balance test at this time, press the SYSTEM MENU (s) button. - 6.
+If you wish to exit the Cylinder Balance test at this time, press the SYSTEM MENU (\$) button. - 6.
 When instructed by the message on the Scan Tool's display, start the engine and press the ENTER ⊕ button. - A "One moment please preparation for test is in progress..." message shows temporarily on the Scan Tool's LCD display. - When prompted by the message on the Scan Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.